gdiegel/retryJ/README.md

-# retryJ - A micro retry library for Java
+# retryJ
+retryJ is a micro retry library for Java that allows executing a computation wrapped in a Callable until the result matches a desired condition while ignoring any exception that might be thrown along the way.
+It supports global execution limits and timeouts and allows configuring the interval between executions.

 ## Usage